gameboyfun/gameboyfun/README.md

 Web Developer
 -------------

-I've been working in Vue.js using Nuxt.js framework for 3 years, but I really found a passion for backend development.
+I've been working in Vue.js using Nuxt.js framework and React.js using Next.js framework for 4 years, but I really found a passion for backend development.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [gameboyfun@hotmail.com](mailto:gameboyfun@hotmail.com)
-* 🧠  I'm learning Node.js, Next.js, Nest.js, Svelte, Sveltekit
+* 🧠  I'm learning Node.js, Nest.js, Express.js, Svelte, Sveltekit

 ### Skills